Iran flag Iran: Visió econòmica i política

 Main Sectors of Industry

-Iran has a labor force of 28.6 million out of its 87.9 million population.
-Agriculture contributes 12.8% of the GDP, employing 15% of the active population (World Bank, latest data available).
-Only 9.7% of the land is arable and despite its importance to the economy and food security, the sector faces challenges such as water scarcity and limited access to modern technologies, impacting productivity and efficiency.
-The main crops are pistachios (world's largest producer), wheat, rice, oranges, tea, and cotton.
-In 2023, Iran's wheat production surged by 6%, elevating the Islamic Republic to the 14th position among global wheat producers, as per the United States Department of Agriculture (USDA), with Iranian farmers achieving a production of 14 million tons of wheat during the 2023 crop year.
+Iran has a labour force of 28.3 million out of its 90.6 million population.
+Agriculture contributes 12.8% of the GDP, employing 14% of the active population (World Bank, latest data available).
+Only 10% of the land is arable and despite its importance to the economy and food security, the sector faces challenges such as water scarcity and limited access to modern technologies, impacting productivity and efficiency.
+The main crops are pistachios (the world's largest producer), wheat, rice, oranges, tea, and cotton.
+According to FAO, cereal production in 2024 was estimated at 22.4 million tonnes, approximately 10% above the average.
+The wheat harvest, finalised at the end of September 2024, was estimated at 14 million tonnes, also around 10% higher than the five-year average.
+Wheat import requirements for the 2024/25 marketing season (July to June) are forecast at 1.3 million tonnes, approximately 65% below the average, reflecting the ample domestic wheat production harvested in 2024.

-The industrial sector employs 34% of the workforce and contributes 39.9% of the GDP (World Bank).
-Iran's industry is spearheaded by the hydrocarbon industry as the country is rich in mineral resources, mainly oil (3rd largest proved crude oil reserves in the world) and gas (2nd place in reserves in the world), copper, lead, zinc, etc. In 2023, Iran's daily oil production reached 2.99 million barrels, marking an increase of 440,000 barrels compared to 2022, as reported by the International Energy Agency, while exports reached a five-year high.
+The industrial sector employs 35% of the workforce and contributes 36.2% of the GDP (World Bank).
+Iran's industry is spearheaded by the hydrocarbon industry as the country is rich in mineral resources, mainly oil (3rd largest proven crude oil reserves in the world) and gas (2nd place in reserves in the world), copper, lead, zinc, etc. Iran’s average crude oil production reached 3.257 million barrels per day (bpd) in 2024, up from 2.884 million bpd in 2023.
+Alongside ramping up production, Iran has been actively seeking to expand its oil sales, particularly in Asian markets where demand remains robust.
+China remains a major buyer of Iranian crude, while other regional clients have also expressed interest in maintaining imports despite Western pressure.
 The textile industry is the second most important after the oil sector.
-Other major industries include sugar refining, food-processing, petrochemicals, cement, and construction.
-Traditional handicrafts, such as carpet weaving and ceramics manufacturing, silk, and jewelry are also vital to the economy.
-The manufacturing sector as a whole is estimated to account for one-fifth of GDP.
+Other major industries include sugar refining, food processing, petrochemicals, cement, and construction.
+Traditional handicrafts, such as carpet weaving and ceramics manufacturing, silk, and jewellery are also vital to the economy.
+The manufacturing sector as a whole is estimated to account for 19% of GDP.

-The services sector contributes to 45% of the GDP and employs 51% of the workforce (World Bank).
+The services sector contributes to 48.3% of the GDP and employs 51% of the workforce (World Bank).
 The expansion of urban areas has fostered the growth of the service sector.
-Significant service industries encompass public services, which encompass education, commerce, personal services, professional services, and tourism, which is growing despite U.S. sanctions: in 2023, 5.4 million foreign tourists visited Iran (+52% year-on-year).
+Significant service industries encompass public services, which encompass education, commerce, personal services, professional services, and tourism, which is growing despite U.S. sanctions: in 2024, 7 million foreign tourists visited Iran (+20% year-on-year – data Minister of Cultural Heritage, Tourism, and Handicrafts).

 Breakdown of Economic Activity By Sector Agriculture Industry Services